 A country of breathtaking scenery that changes constantly as you travel through the different regions.
-A country of old and rich culture which expresses itself in the many historical sites and cities.
+A country of old and such rich culture which expresses itself in the many historical sites and cities.
 A country of peace with a democratic elected government.

-On mountain bike trough Ethiopia’s intriguing landscape.
+Mountain bike through Ethiopia’s intriguing landscape.

-Climbing in the jaggedly carved Simien Mountains
+Hiking in the jaggedly carved Simien Mountains